javamultiplex/clean-code-java/src/main/java/com/javamultiplex/principle/solid/lsp/README.md

-# Liskove Subsitution Principle
+# Liskove Subsitution Principle (LSP)

-Every derived/child class should be replacaple with base/parent class.
+Every derived/child class should be replaceable with base/parent class.